cloudify-community/blueprint-examples/docker/README.md

  * ansible_host: ip of vm with Ubuntu image installed on it.
  * ansible_user: ubuntu

-In order to sse that the example works:
+In order to see that the example works:
  1. Go to  https://<ansible_host> and see the "hello world" site.
  2. look in docker_ansible_container node instance and see the "run_result" runtime property.